Business Systems Analyst: Duties, Salary, Jobs, and More

 Certifications

 Employers value candidates with certifications on their resumes.
-Here are two certifications to consider if you want to become a business systems analyst.
+Consider these two certifications if you want to become a business systems analyst:

 • Certified Business Analysis Professional (CBAP): This business systems analyst certification from the International Institute of Business Analysis requires at least 7500 hours of experience in the field and 35 hours of professional development.